 Discussion

 State Trust Land Permit Required: The AZT800 route crosses State Trust Land (off the AZT itself) which means all riders must purchase a recreational permit.
 They are available at the link below, and can be purchased / delivered online ($15).
+Please note that AZT 300 riders do not need a permit, since there is an easement for the AZT wherever it travels on State Trust Land.
 The 800 requires a permit due to using roads and trails that are not AZT, but on state trust.

 https://asld.secure.force.com/recreationalpermit/